Lyme Science Blog

 Immune Dysregulation in Lyme Disease

-Many patients with Lyme disease experience persistent symptoms due to immune dysregulation in Lyme disease, even long after the initial
+Many patients with Lyme disease experience persistent symptoms that are increasingly understood to involve immune dysregulation, even long after the

 Gastrointestinal Dysregulation in Lyme Disease